hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 PocketCHIP comes with a few applications preloaded; among them, the [Pico-8 game console-plus-IDE](http://www.lexaloffle.com/pico-8.php) steals the show.
 But what if you want to venture into new territory with your device?

-To look for applications that you may be able to install on the PocketCHIP, you can browse the [Debian Jessie Package listing](https://packages.debian.org/jessie/) and look for stable-release packages that list supported architecture as "all" or "armhf."
-If you find an application you want to try, you can install it by opening the Terminal and entering `sudo apt-get install name-of-package` where *name-of-package* is the name of the package you want to install as listed on the Debian package website.
-Note that before you install your first application, you should run `sudo apt-get update` to update APT ("Advanced Package Tool").
-To remove a package, enter `sudo apt-get remove name-of-package`.
+To find applications that you may be able to install on the PocketCHIP, you can take a look the [Debian Jessie Package listing](https://packages.debian.org/jessie/) and browse stable-release packages that list supported architecture as "all" or "armhf."
+If you find an application you want to try, first ensure that you've connected to WiFi from the Home Screen settings menu.
+Then, you can install software by opening the Terminal and entering `sudo apt-get install name-of-package` where *name-of-package* is the name of the package you want to install per the Debian package website.

-By the way, this might be a good time to mention web browsers.
-Many folks don't realize that the PocketCHIP comes with a browser; just go to terminal and type `surf nobadmemories.com`.
-If you find this browser lacking, you can install a different one.
+Speaking of `sudo`, the default PocketCHIP password for commands prefixed with `sudo` is *chip.* You should probably change that at some point.
+It's easy: just enter the command `passwd` into Terminal and follow the directions provided.

+Note that before you install your first application, you should run `sudo apt-get update` to update APT (the "Advanced Package Tool").
+To remove a package that you no longer want, enter `sudo apt-get remove name-of-package`.

+Applications you install won't be automatically added to the Home Screen, though some folks have posted tutorials for customizing Home Screens on [the Next Thing Co. forums](https://bbs.nextthing.co/).
+Applications you install can be opened from Terminal.
+Did you know that PocketCHIP already comes with some applications that aren't on the Home Screen?
+For example, a web browser can be accessed from Terminal by typing `surf nobadmemories.com`.

 ## Blogging from PocketCHIP